tgc-bot/FourAcesContracts/Membership.md

 Firstly: Welcome to the Four Aces Casino\!
 Thank you for your interest in becoming a Member of the Four Aces Casino (“the Casino”, “Casino”).
-In order to become a member, you must first read through and agree to these Terms of Membership (“the Terms”, “Terms”).
+In order to become a member, you MUST first read through and agree to these Terms of Membership (“the Terms”, “Terms”).
 Please read carefully.

 ## Definitions